-The Risk Management function is responsible for the principles of independence and ring-fencing of functions between business units and risk monitoring and control units.
+The Risk Management function is responsible for the principles of independence and ringfencing of functions between business units and risk monitoring and control units.
 It is decentralised in various areas of the undertaking, with the Risk Management and Internal Control unit, which is part of the Corporate Governance and Risk division, being responsible for collating and integrating all risk information for the undertaking, and for applying risk control policies and verifying compliance with these.

-The Compliance function is part of the Office of the General Secretary and reports regularly, like the other key functions, to the audit, internal control and compliance committee.
+The Compliance Function, managed from the Compliance Department, with the Chief Compliance Officer as the most senior officer, is located in the undertaking's Office of the General Secretary and, like the rest of the key functions, regularly reports to the audit, internal control and compliance committee.
 It advises administrative, management and supervisory bodies on compliance with the legal rules and obligations applicable to the undertaking and its activities, and on the voluntary rules and obligations arising from relationships with third parties and from sector and self-imposed standards whose compliance is legitimately expected by stakeholders in the communities where it operates.

-The Compliance function is responsible for ensuring the functioning of and compliance with the Criminal Compliance Policy, ensuring it is adapted at all times to the needs and circumstances of the companies in the Línea Directa group.
-The Compliance function also has powers for the prevention, detection and investigation of potential criminal activities.
-It has led the redrafting of the company's Ethical Code to reflect obligations to prevent crimes that have been imposed on companies in relation to the criminal liability of legal persons, as well as the general duty of all employees to comply with current legislation and internal regulations.
+The Compliance department is responsible for ensuring the functioning of and compliance with the Criminal Compliance Policy, ensuring it is adapted at all times to the needs and circumstances of the companies in the Línea Directa Group.
+It also has powers for the prevention, detection and investigation of potential criminal activities.
+It has led the redrafting of the undertaking's Ethical Code to reflect obligations to prevent crimes that have been imposed on companies in relation to the criminal liability of legal persons, as well as the general duty of all employees to comply with current legislation and internal regulations.

-Compliance also assesses the possible impact of any changes in the legal backdrop on the company's operations, and identifies and assesses compliance risk.
+With the support of specialised departments such as the Data Protection Office or Tax Advice, Compliance also assesses the possible impact of any change to the legal environment on the undertaking's operations, and determines and assesses compliance risk.

-The Compliance function acts under the Compliance Policy and the Compliance Management System Policy, which are approved by the audit, internal control and compliance committee, with the most recent review and update being approved on 16 July 2019.
+The Compliance Function performs its task in accordance with the Compliance Policy and the Compliance Management System that were approved by the audit, internal control and compliance committee.
+The latest revision and update of the Compliance Management System was approved on 13 October, 2020.